 The Town of Hillsborough first enacted zoning on March 2, 1976, in the form of the "Town Plan of Hillsborough, New Hampshire."
 The zoning regulations enacted in 1976 were amended over the years, and the ordinance was re-codified in November 1988 as part of the general re-codification of Town ordinances.
 The re-codified zoning ordinance was enacted on March 14, 1989.

---BED-AND-BREAKFAST--A transient lodging facility, which is also the owner's personal residence, which contains not more than six (6) sleeping rooms for rental accommodations to visitors.
+BED-AND-BREAKFAST--A transient lodging facility, which is also the owner's personal residence, which contains not more than six (6) sleeping rooms for rental accommodations to visitors.
 In such a facility, the only scheduled meal served to guests is breakfast.
 Each sleeping room may contain a bathroom but shall not contain individual kitchen facilities.
 Sleeping rooms shall not be located in an accessory structure.

 BOARDING KENNEL-- Any premises where four or more dogs which are five months old or older are kept temporarily, commercially, excluding pet grooming shops and veterinary clinics.
 Boarding of animals is permitted.